- Fulbright Foreign Student Program

 Qualifying Research Fields

 While applications will be accepted from all ASEAN countries, it is anticipated that a total of 10 awards will be made for the region.
-These grants are for research and lecture in fields that will support ASEAN initiatives including, but not limited to, Education, Engineering, Environmental Sciences, Food Technology, Geography, Geology, Information Sciences, Journalism, Law, Life Science, Management Information Systems, Museum Studies, Political Science, Public Administration, Public/Global Health, Religious Studies, Social Work, Sociology, Statistics, and TEFL & Applied Linguistics.
+These grants are for research and lecture in fields that will support ASEAN initiatives including, but not limited to, Education, Financial Market Integration, Food Technology, Information Sciences, Journalism, Law, Public Administration, Public/Global Health, and Trade and Investment.
+Projects that are regional in scope and/or have clear implications for the entire ASEAN region will be prioritized.

 Application Procedure and Competition Schedule

-- December 21, 2020 – Deadline for submission of online Fulbright application forms.
-After preliminary review by U.S. Embassy Brunei Darussalam, shortlisted applicants may be invited to attend an interview with the Review and Selection Committee at the U.S. Embassy Brunei Darussalam sometime in January 2021
+After preliminary review by U.S. Embassy Brunei Darussalam, shortlisted applicants may be invited to attend an interview with the Review and Selection Committee at the U.S. Embassy Brunei Darussalam sometime in January 2024

-- January 20, 2021 – Deadline for Brunei applications to reach the U.S. Mission in ASEAN.
 U.S. Embassy Brunei Darussalam expects to nominate up to three candidates to the U.S. Mission to ASEAN by this date.
 A panel comprising representatives from the Mission and ASEAN officials will conduct a final review of all the country-nominated applicants to select one participant from each of the 10 ASEAN member states.
-The selections will be sent onward to the Fulbright Foreign Scholarship Board (FSB) in Washington D.C. for final approval.
+The selections will be sent onward to the Fulbright Foreign Scholarship Board (FSB) in Washington D.C. for final approval

 As the flagship international educational exchange program sponsored by the U.S. Government, the Fulbright Program is designed “to increase mutual understanding between the people of the United States and the people of other countries.”
 With this goal in mind, since its inception more than 60 years ago, the Fulbright Program has provided more than 300,000 participants with the opportunity to observe each other’s political and economic institutions and cultures and to exchange ideas.